A Dai-Yuan-type Riemannian conjugate gradient method with the weak Wolfe conditions: Dai--Yuan-type Euclidean conjugate gradient method and its Riemannian generalization

 \subsection{Dai--Yuan-type Euclidean conjugate gradient method}

-The conjugate gradient method on $\mathbb R^n$ with $\beta_k^{\DY}$ defined by \eqref{betaintro}, which was proposed by Dai and Yuan \cite{dai1999nonlinear}, has global convergence under the assumption that each step size $\alpha_k$ satisfies the weak Wolfe conditions \eqref{armijo} and \eqref{curvature}.
-Since the Fletcher--Reeves-type conjugate gradient method has to be implemented with the strong Wolfe conditions, $\beta_k^{\DY}$ is an improved version of $\beta_k^{\FR}$.
-We wish to develop a good analogy of $\beta_k^{\DY}$ on Riemannian manifolds.
+The conjugate gradient method on $\mathbb R^n$ with $\beta_k^{\DY}$ defined by \eqref{betaintro} was proposed by Dai and Yuan \cite{dai1999nonlinear}.
+This method is globally convergent under the assumption that each step size $\alpha_k$ satisfies the weak Wolfe conditions \eqref{armijo} and \eqref{curvature}.
+Since the Fletcher--Reeves-type conjugate gradient method must be implemented with the strong Wolfe conditions, $\beta_k^{\DY}$ is an improved version of $\beta_k^{\FR}$.
+We wish to develop a good analogy of $\beta_k^{\DY}$ for Riemannian manifolds.